-^{5 &}quot;Nat.
-Hist.," xxxvii.
+6 "Nat.
+Hist." xxxvii.
 11.

-Latins; but Pliny sneers at this "vain statement of the Greeks," because, forsooth, in his day amber was not found on the Padus.
-But unless and until it can be shown that amber never was found on the Padus, we may safely. continue with Euripides to identify that river with "the ocean wave of the Adriatic shore and the waters of Eridanus, where: into the purple wave of their sire, the thrice-wretched virgins, for grief of Phaëthôn, let fall the amber-gleaming rays of their tears."
-1 The fact that amber was not found on the Padus in Pliny's time does not justify the conclusion that it was not abundant there in the time of Phere- ^{1 &}quot; Hippolytus," 735-741.
+the Greeks," because, forsooth, in his day amber was not found on the Padus.
+But unless and until it can be shown that amber never was found on the Padus, we may safely continue with Euripides to identify that river with "the ocean wave of the Adriatic shore and the waters of Eridanus, where, into the purple wave of their sire, the thricewretched virgins, for grief of Phaëthôn, let fall the amber-gleaming rays of their tears."
+1 The fact that amber was not found on the Padus in Pliny's time does not justify the conclusion that it was not abundant there in the time of Pherecydes and Euripides.

-cydes and Euripides.
 A great many errors were current among the Latins respecting this curious gem.
-It will be remembered that Diodorus of Sicily, who evidently took extraordinary pains to ascertain the home of amber, positively states it is to be found only on the island of Basilea,1 "opposite Scythia, beyond Gallia."
+It will be ^{1 &}quot;Hippolytus," 735-741.

+remembered that Diodorus of Sicily, who evidently took extraordinary pains to ascertain the home of amber, positively states it is to be found only on the island of Basilea,1 "opposite Scythia, beyond Gallia."
 But, as I have shown, amber is found in Sicily, on the surface of the ground, near the place where Diodorus was born, and it was probably gathered in that neighbourhood by the Phœnicians, though, of course, it is quite possible that in the time of Diodorus the supply had temporarily ceased.
-1 Diodorus.
+In his account of the various objects of antiquity and works of art seen by him during his travels in Greece, Pausanias?-whose work, by the way, it is 1 Diodorus.